Dutch Republic: The Orangist revolution (1747–1751)

 Willem V of Orange, stadholder from 1751 to 1806, and Wilhelmina of Prussia with three of their five children.
 From left to right: the future William I of the Netherlands, Frederick, and Frederica Louise Wilhelmina.

 During Anthonie van der Heim's tenure as Grand Pensionary (1737–1746), the Dutch Republic was reluctantly drawn into the War of Austrian Succession, despite efforts to remain neutral.
-French attacks on Dutch fortresses in the Spanish Netherlands and occupation of the Dutch Zeelandic Flanders led to the Republic joining the Quadruple Alliance, which suffered a significant defeat at the Battle of Fontenoy.
+French attacks on Dutch fortresses in the Austrian Netherlands and occupation of the Dutch Zeelandic Flanders led to the Republic joining the Quadruple Alliance, which suffered a significant defeat at the Battle of Fontenoy.
 The French invasion exposed the weaknesses of Dutch defenses, leading to memories of "Disaster Year" of 1672 and widespread calls for the restoration of the stadtholderate.
 William IV, Prince of Orange, seized this opportunity to consolidate power and place loyal officials in strategic government positions to wrest control from the regenten.
 The struggle involved religious, anti-Catholic, and democratic elements, as well as mob violence and political agitation.
 The war concluded with the Treaty of Aix-la-Chapelle (1748), and the French voluntarily retreated from the Dutch frontier.
 However, William IV died unexpectedly in 1751 at the age of 40.